FaeInterestingWorld/.github/profile/README.md

 The Interesting World Hypothesis takes a more positive approach and gives future Independent AGI the benefit of the doubt, putting forth reasons humans will prefer I-AGI to proto-AGI.

+The IWH is primarily specified for I-AGIs but can also be applied to proto-AGIs if the humans that control the proto-AGIs choose so.

 ---

 ### How is the author being compensated for this work?